mikeroyal/eBPF-Guide/README.md

 [Hubble](https://github.com/cilium/hubble) is a fully distributed networking and security observability platform for cloud native workloads.
 It is built on top of Cilium and eBPF to enable deep visibility into the communication and behavior of services as well as the networking infrastructure in a completely transparent manner.

 [Pixie](https://docs.pixielabs.ai/) is an open-source observability tool for Kubernetes applications.
-Use Pixie to view the high-level state of your cluster (service maps, cluster resources, application traffic) and also drill down into more detailed views (pod state, flame graphs, individual full-body application requests).
+It's used to view the high-level state of your cluster (service maps, cluster resources, application traffic) and also drill down into more detailed views (pod state, flame graphs, individual full-body application requests).

 [Kubectl-trace](https://github.com/iovisor/kubectl-trace) is a kubectl plugin that allows for scheduling the execution of bpftrace(8) programs in Kubernetes clusters. kubectl-trace does not require installation of any components directly onto a Kubernetes cluster in order to execute bpftrace programs.
 When pointed to a cluster, it schedules a temporary job called trace-runner that executes bpftrace.